hasiberri/snippets/k8platform/auth/README.md

 Then any Kubectl command can be tried, like this ones:

+    $ kubectl get namespaces --kubeconfig=manifests/lainotik-config.yaml
     $ kubectl get pods --kubeconfig=manifests/lainotik-config.yaml
     $ kubectl get services --kubeconfig=manifests/lainotik-config.yaml
     $ ...

-It might happen that the commands do not work.
-Note that this would be more than likely be due to the RBAC authorization settings for the clusterRole.
+It might happen that the commands do not work because the action is forbidden.
+Note that this is due to the RBAC authorization settings for the clusterRole.
 Modify the clusterRole options in lainotik-crb.yaml as needed to make the kubectl commands work.
 Note that the right authorization, as limited as posible, must be set for the specific clusterRole in order to enforce security.

 To facilitate the understanding, all the process to create a kubeconfig as been defined in a shell script (the ip is a ficticious one representing the k8 cluster ip):